Evaluating Job Offers

 - Is it the right first job to start your career?

 You should negotiate a salary when you are officially offered the position.
-If you are asked about salary prior to securing the job, politely sidestep the issue until you are confident they want to hire you.
+If you are asked about salary prior to securing the job, politely sidestep the issue until you are confident that they want to hire you.
 Explain that you are open, based upon the position and the overall compensation package.
-Or tell the employer you would like to know more about the responsibilities and the challenges of the job prior to discussing salary.
-If you are still pressed for a number, present a salary range between the averages of what research produces.
+Another option is to tell the employer that you would like to know more about the responsibilities and the challenges of the job prior to discussing salary.
+If you are still pressed for a number, present a salary range based on average wage data for the job, industry, and location.